The Role of File Coordinators and Presenters

 Choosing Which Files to Monitor with File Presenters

 Not every file touched by your app needs to be monitored.
-Apps should always use file presenters when monitoring the following types of items:
+Apps use file presenters when monitoring the following types of items:

 Directories containing media files (music, photos, movies, and so on) that your app manages

 You generally do not need to monitor the files in your app bundle or any files that are private to your app and stored in app-specific subdirectories of the

 ~/Library directory.
 If your app runs in a sandbox, you also do not need to monitor any files you create inside your sandbox directory.

 Implementing Your File Presenter Objects

 Most of your app’s file presenter objects are going to be either controller objects or data model objects.
 Controller objects are a natural choice because they generally coordinate the creation and modification of other objects, including data model objects.
 However, if your app monitors hundreds or thousands of files, you might want to move the support for managing individual files down into your data model objects.

 To implement a file presenter object, make the class for that object conform to the

 NSFilePresenter protocol.
 The methods in this protocol indicate the types of operations that can be performed on the file or directory.
 Your implementation of the various methods is where your object responds and takes any necessary actions.
 You do not have to implement every method of the protocol but do implement all methods that might affect how your object interacts with the file or directory.
 You use the properties and methods of the protocol to do the following:

 Provide the URL of the file or directory being monitored.
 (All file presenters do this by implementing the required